University of Potsdam: Golm

 Golm: Faculties of Humanities, Mathematics and Science.
 Most institutes of the Faculty of Science as well as the Human Sciences Faculty are located in Potsdam-Golm, forming one of the largest science parks in the region.
+The Institute of Computer Science moved to Campus Golm in 2021 following a donation for a new building by the Hasso Plattner Foundation.
 Three Max Planck Institutes and two Fraunhofer Institutes as well as the start-up center GO:IN have already settled here.

 Babelsberg

-Potsdam-Babelsberg/Griebnitzsee: Faculties of Law, Economics and Social Studies, Institutes of Computer Science, the Hasso Plattner Institute for Software Systems Engineering.
+Potsdam-Babelsberg/Griebnitzsee: Faculties of Law, Economics and Social Studies, the Hasso Plattner Institute for Software Systems Engineering.
 Campus Griebnitzsee is situated along the city border with Berlin, not far from the famous Babelsberg film studios, and houses the law faculty and the faculty of economics and social sciences.
-The Institute of Computer Sciences is also located here and benefits greatly from its proximity to the Hasso Plattner Institute for Software Systems Engineering, a completely privately funded co-institute of the University of Potsdam.
+The Institute of Computer Sciences (located in Golm since 2021) works with the Hasso Plattner Institute for Software Systems Engineering, a completely privately funded co-institute of the University of Potsdam, to allow students to take courses at both institutes.
 Other small institutes and departments exist in the City of Potsdam.
 The Botanischer Garten Potsdam is the university's botanical garden.